skedia4/Autonomous-Navigation/README.md

 # Motion Primitives Based Kinodynamic RRT

 This package is the implementation of our work, "Motion Primitives Based Kinodynamic RRT for Autonomous Vehicle Navigation in Complex Environments", presented at IROS, [BADUE 2022](https://gamma.umd.edu/workshops/badue22/).
-For a detailed description read our work at conference website or browse to the report folder.
-This implemetation is on a real autonomous vehicle and so most of the code will not work without the vehicle hardware interface.
+For a detailed description, read our work at conference website or browse to the report folder.
+This implemetation is on a real autonomous vehicle and so **most of the code will not work without the vehicle hardware interface.**

 ## Examples